 The Natural History Museum of Utah is a wonderful place to see Allosaurus.
 It is the state fossil of Utah, and the museum does a great job highlighting this majestic dinosaur.
 There are several fossils in the exhibit, both adults and juveniles.
 In a very dynamic display, they are shown working together to try to bring down a large sauropod dinosaur.
 The museum has a very nice section that highlights central Utah’s Cleveland-Lloyd dinosaur quarry where many Allosaurus specimens have been discovered.

 Allosaurus fossils have been discovered in many places in the American west, but nowhere more than at the Cleveland-Lloyd Dinosaur Quarry near Cleveland, Utah.
 The Bureau of Land Management in Utah manages the site, and there is a small building that displays a great Allosaurus skeleton and provides a lot of information about the interesting discoveries that have been made there.
-Many, if not most, of the Allosaurus fossils on display in museums around the world have come from this quarry–over 45 and as many as 60 or so different allosaurs have been identified.
+Many, if not most, of the Allosaurus fossils on display in museums around the world have come from this quarry–presently over 45 and as many as 60 or so different animals have been identified.
 The display is very nice, but the real reason you drive the twelve miles or so off the paved road to see Cleveland-Lloyd is in the quarry itself.
 Under one of the covered buildings you can observe a number of fossils from several different dinosaurs that are still in the ground.
 If you love Allosaurus, this is the place you want to go!
+Recently the site has been designated Jurassic National Monument!